2018–19 FA Women's National League Cup: Results

-Qualifying rounds

 Determining round

 The competition begins with a Determining Round, which consisted of all 72 teams in the FA Women's National League being drawn in pairs.
 The winners of these 36 games progress to the next stage of the competition, while the losers qualify for the 2018–19 FA Women's National League Plate.

-Competition proper

 First round

 With 36 teams progressing from the determining round, four needed to be eliminated to allow a single-elimination knockout tournament to take place.
 Twenty eight of the winners from the determining round were given byes to the second round, with eight teams being drawn against each other in first round ties.